CRC-1597-Small-Data/.github/profile/README.md

 # CRC 1597 Small Data!

-Welcome to the SmallData Github, where we showcase projects that have been made in our organisation.
+Welcome to the SmallData Github, where we showcase projects that have been made in our collaborative research centre.
 In SmallData, we address data analysis and modeling in small data settings, i.e., when there is only little information in a dataset at hand, due to a small number of observations that carry relevant information, relative to the complexity of novel patterns to be uncovered or the level of heterogeneity across observations.

 We focus on
 * Similarity for pulling in additional data of the same type (Project Area A),